Francisco Canals Vidal: Family and youth

 The children were brought up in a fervently religious ambience.
 Francisco was first educated in the Piarist school at calle Diputación; in 1932, already in course of his secondary education, he moved to Colegio del Sagrado Corazón, also in Barcelona.
 One source claims he frequented the college until 1939, another one that living in the Republican-controlled Barcelona, he attended various establishments and obtained bachillerato shortly after the end of the Civil War.
 He first intended to study mathematics, but abandoned the curriculum shortly and in 1940 joined the Jesuit seminar in Veruela.
 His novitiate lasted only few months before Canals left the Jesuits.
 Disoriented and unsure about his future, bowing to the pressure of own family he decided to pursue the career of a notary and in 1943 enrolled at law in the University of Barcelona.
 Before graduation in 1946 and considering juridical studies introduction to general education, he commenced studying Philosophy and Letters; he graduated in 1950.
 In the late 1940s Canals assumed auxiliary teaching duties at Universidad de Barcelona.

-In 1950 Canals married Isabel Suris Fábrega; none of the sources consulted provides any information on her or her family.
+In 1950 Canals married Isabel Suris Fábrega (died 2023); none of the sources consulted provides any information on her or her family.
 The couple settled in Barcelona and had 11 children.
 Most of them pursued career in business or as professionals; some grew to local prominence and are known in Catalonia: Manuel Canals Suris followed in the footsteps of his father and is a philosopher and anthropologist, Francesc Canals Suris is a scientist in biochemistry and head of Proteomics Lab in the Barcelona University Hospital, Carme Canals Suris is a hematologist.
 José María Canals Suris is active in politics related to Traditionalism; as a candidate of Comunión Tradicionalista Carlista he unsuccessfully ran for the Senate, in 2004 from Albacete and in 2008 from Girona.